None of the cops from the 9th Precinct were happy about the closing of the basement bar next to their station house in the summer of 1980.

 Even fewer were excited by its re-opening as a French bistro.

 Evelyn’s Bistro was another sign that the East Village was giving way to a new crowd.
-Not wanting to lose customers, the petite Parisienne maintained the old rundown decor, employed the foul-mouthed lesbian bartender, kpet the warped pool table, and cuffed the officers a free drink for every three that they paid for with cash, but the blonde chef won their hearts by cashing their checks without a fee and bought their souls with her cassoulet.
+Not wanting to lose customers, the petite Parisienne maintained the rundown decor, employed the foul-mouthed lesbian bartender, kept the warped pool table, and cuffed the police officers a free drink for every three that they bought with cash, but the blonde chef won their hearts by cashing their checks without a fee and soothed their souls with her cassoulet.

 Evelyn truly had a gifted hand at the stove and I adored her cote du porc a moutarde.

 That year I was the doorman at the Jefferson.
 The after-hour club was located above the closed theater of the same name.
 Evelyn, her daughter, two sons, and friends were on my permanent guest list.
 Accordingly I ate for free at her restaurant.
 It was a good deal for all concerned parties.

 As for the cops we were friends, since they were on the payroll of the Jefferson.

 Evelyn's real clientele were punks, new wavers, strippers, writers, artists, drug dealers, and b-models.

 Nobody had achieved an overnight success, although continual failure was no reason to stop the party, even though a meal at Evelyn’s was more expensive than the Polish food at the Kiev Diner, however the food was appreciably better and finding money was easy for people on the hustle.